 Everest Base Camp Trek Key Highlights: Highlights

-One of the world’s most dramatic mountain flights, landing on a short, sloped runway surrounded by high hills.
-This is the true starting point of the trek. - Walk Through Sherpa Villages (Phakding, Monjo, Namche)
+- Thrilling Flight to Lukla (2,860 m): One of the world’s most dramatic mountain flights, landing on a short, sloped runway surrounded by high hills.
+This is the true starting point of the trek.

-Authentic Sherpa settlements where you see stone houses, prayer wheels, mani walls, and daily mountain life shaped by trekking and trade. - Sagarmatha National Park Entry
+- Walk Through Sherpa Villages (Phakding, Monjo, Namche): Authentic Sherpa settlements where you see stone houses, prayer wheels, mani walls, and daily mountain life shaped by trekking and trade.

-UNESCO World Heritage Site with alpine forests, wildlife (musk deer, Himalayan tahr), and the first real feeling of entering the Everest region. - Suspension Bridges Over the Dudh Koshi River
+- Sagarmatha National Park Entry: UNESCO World Heritage Site with alpine forests, wildlife (musk deer, Himalayan tahr), and the first real feeling of entering the Everest region.

-Iconic high bridges decorated with prayer flags, including the famous Hillary Suspension Bridge, before Namche Bazaar. - First View of Mount Everest
+- Suspension Bridges Over the Dudh Koshi River: Iconic high bridges decorated with prayer flags, including the famous Hillary Suspension Bridge, before Namche Bazaar.

-Between Jorsalle and Namche, you get the first clear sight of Everest (8,848.86 m), usually visible behind Lhotse and Nuptse. - Namche Bazaar (3,440 m) – Sherpa Capital
+- First View of Mount Everest: Between Jorsalle and Namche, you get the first clear sight of Everest (8,848.86 m), usually visible behind Lhotse and Nuptse.

-The main trading town of the Khumbu with bakeries, gear shops, cafes, banks, and the best place for acclimatization. - Tengboche Monastery (3,867 m)
+- Namche Bazaar (3,440 m) – Sherpa Capital: The main trading town of the Khumbu with bakeries, gear shops, cafes, banks, and the best place for acclimatization.

-The most important Buddhist monastery in the Everest region is set against a spectacular backdrop of Everest, Ama Dablam, Lhotse, and Nuptse. - Ama Dablam Views Along the Trail
+- Tengboche Monastery (3,867 m): The most important Buddhist monastery in the Everest region is set against a spectacular backdrop of Everest, Ama Dablam, Lhotse, and Nuptse.

-Considered one of the most beautiful mountains in the world, Ama Dablam dominates the skyline from Tengboche to Dingboche. - High-Altitude Landscape Above Dingboche & Lobuche
+- Ama Dablam Views Along the Trail: Considered one of the most beautiful mountains in the world, Ama Dablam dominates the skyline from Tengboche to Dingboche.

-The trail becomes stark and dramatic with glacial valleys, moraine paths, memorials to fallen climbers, and thin air. - Everest Base Camp (5,364 m)
+- High-Altitude Landscape Above Dingboche & Lobuche: The trail becomes stark and dramatic with glacial valleys, moraine paths, memorials to fallen climbers, and thin air.

-Standing at the foot of the world’s highest mountain, surrounded by icefall, glaciers, and expedition camps (especially lively in spring). - Khumbu Glacier & Icefall – The most dangerous section of the Everest climb, visible near base camp.
+- Khumbu Glacier & Icefall – The most dangerous section of the Everest climb, visible near base camp.

 Everest Base Camp Trek Brief Overview: Overview

 Are you dreaming of standing at the foot of the world’s tallest mountain?
-Indeed, the Everest Base Camp 12-day Trek is a once-in-a-lifetime adventure.
+Indeed, the 12 Day Everest Base Camp Trek is a once-in-a-lifetime adventure.
 You will walk through breathtaking landscapes, ancient Sherpa villages, and peaceful Buddhist monasteries.
 With every step, the mighty Mount Everest (8,848m) feels closer.

 At Safe Holiday Adventure, we make this journey safe, enjoyable, and unforgettable.
-Our expert Sherpa guides and friendly porters will support you throughout the trek.
+Our expert Sherpa guides and friendly Porters will support you throughout the trek.
 Whether you are a first-time trekker or an experienced adventurer, in either case, the Everest Base Camp Trek is designed for everyone who dreams of seeing Everest up close.

 Your journey begins with a thrilling mountain flight from Kathmandu to Lukla Tenzing Hillary Airport (2,860m).
 The short flight offers incredible views of snow-covered peaks.
 After landing in Lukla, you start your trek, walking through charming villages and lush forests.

 The EBC Trail leads you to Phakding (2,660m) and then to Namche Bazaar (3,450m), the gateway to the Everest region.
 Along the way, you cross high suspension bridges over the crystal-clear Dudh Koshi River.
-The colorful villages reflect the rich Sherpa culture with prayer flags, chortens, and spinning prayer wheels.
+The colorful villages reflect the rich Sherpa Culture with prayer flags, chortens, and spinning prayer wheels.

 Why Choose Us for the Everest Base Camp Trek?